VithorCarlos/gympass/README.md

 1: Change the DATABASE_URL in your .env to: `postgresql://root:root@db:5432/apisolid?schema=public`

-2: Run the following command on CMD: `npm install && docker-compose up -d && npm run dev`
+2: Run the following command on CMD: `npm install && docker-compose up -d`

 3: On CMD App Root, execute these following steps: